siv2r/bip-frost-signing/README.md

 Key generation for FROST signing is out of scope for this document.
 Implementations can use either a trusted dealer setup, as specified in [Appendix C of RFC 9591](https://www.rfc-editor.org/rfc/rfc9591.html#name-trusted-dealer-key-generati), or a distributed key generation (DKG) protocol such as [ChillDKG](https://github.com/BlockstreamResearch/bip-frost-dkg).
 The appropriate choice depends on the implementation's trust model and operational requirements.

 This protocol distinguishes between two public key formats: *plain public keys* are 33-byte compressed public keys traditionally used in Bitcoin, while *X-only public keys* are 32-byte keys defined in [BIP340][bip340].
 Key generation protocols produce *public shares* and *threshold public keys* in the plain format.
-During signing, we conditionally negate *secret shares* to ensure the resulting threshold-signature verifies under the corresponding *X-only threshold public key*.
+During signing, we conditionally negate *secret shares* to ensure the resulting threshold signature verifies under the corresponding *X-only threshold public key*.

 > [!WARNING]
-> Key generation protocols must commit the *threshold public key* to an unspendable script path as recommended in [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23).
+> Key generation protocols must output a Taproot-safe *threshold public key*: one committed to an unspendable script path as recommended in [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23).
 This prevents a malicious party from embedding a hidden script path during key generation that would allow them to bypass the *t-of-n* threshold policy.

 #### Protocol Parties and Network Setup

-There are *u* (where *t <= u <= n < 2^32*)[^n-bound] participants and one coordinator initiating the FROST signing protocol.
+There are *u* (where *t <= u <= n < 2^32*)[^n-bound] signers[^participant-vs-signer] and one coordinator initiating the FROST signing protocol.
-Each participant has a point-to-point communication link to the coordinator (but participants do not have direct communication links to each other).
+Each signer has a point-to-point communication link to the coordinator (but signers do not have direct communication links to each other).

 [^n-bound]: This bound on *n* comes from the identifier encoding.
 A participant identifier is serialized as a 4-byte big-endian integer and fed into the tagged hash function that binds the nonces to the signer set, so it must fit in 32 bits.
 No realistic threshold setup approaches 2^32 participants, so the bound doesn't limit practical implementations.

+[^participant-vs-signer]: This document says *participant* for anyone who took part in key generation, all *n* of them, and *signer* for a participant taking part in the current signing session, the *u* of them.
+Key material issued during key generation keeps the participant label, so *secshare*, *pubshare*, and the identifiers stay participant values even when a signer supplies them to an algorithm.

-If there is no dedicated coordinator, one of the participants can act as the coordinator.
+If there is no dedicated coordinator, one of the signers can act as the coordinator.
 Alternatively, the protocol can be run without any coordinator, with each signer sending its contributions to every other signer, as described in [BIP327][bip327].

 This document is written from the coordinator's perspective because the key generation methods compatible with this BIP, a trusted dealer setup and ChillDKG, also involve a central third party.
 Implementations are therefore likely to reuse the same setup for signing.

 #### Signing Inputs and Outputs

-Each signing session requires two inputs: a participant's long-term *secret share* (individual to each participant, not shared with the coordinator) and a [Signers Context](#signers-context)[^signers-ctx-struct] data structure (common to all participants and the coordinator).
+Each signing session requires two inputs: a participant's long-term *secret share* (individual to each participant, not shared with the coordinator) and a [Signers Context](#signers-context)[^signers-ctx-struct] data structure (common to all signers and the coordinator).

-[^signers-ctx-struct]: The Signers Context represents the public data of signing participants: their identifiers (*id<sub>1..u</sub>*) and public shares (*pubshare<sub>1..u</sub>*).
+[^signers-ctx-struct]: The Signers Context represents the public data of signers: their identifiers (*id<sub>1..u</sub>*) and public shares (*pubshare<sub>1..u</sub>*).
 Implementations may represent this as simply as two separate lists passed to signing APIs.
 The threshold public key *thresh_pk* can be stored for efficiency or recomputed when needed using *DeriveThreshPubkey*.
 Similarly, the values *n* and *t* are used only for validation, and can be omitted if validation is not performed.

 This signing protocol is compatible with any key generation protocol that produces valid FROST keys.
-Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication *secshare \* G*.
+Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication *secshare \* G*.[^chilldkg-keys]
 Before signing, the signers context must pass *ValidateSignersCtx*, which rejects duplicate identifiers and confirms the key material reproduces the threshold public key.
 The signing algorithms (*Sign*, *PartialSigVerify*, and *PartialSigAgg*) include this check for clarity, so an implementation can instead validate a context once and skip the repeated checks in later calls.
 For comprehensive validation of the entire key material, *ValidateSignersCtx* can be run on all possible *u* signing participants.

+[^chilldkg-keys]: ChillDKG satisfies both conditions, so its [DKG output](https://github.com/BlockstreamResearch/bip-frost-dkg#dkg-outputs) can be used directly as key material.

 > [!IMPORTANT]
 > Passing *ValidateSignersCtx* ensures functional compatibility with the signing protocol but does not guarantee the security of the key generation protocol itself.